lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-ACK-Format title='Format of an ACK for All-0 windows'}

-To acknowledge the last windw (All-1 window), a MIC bit following the W bit is set
+To acknowledge the last window (All-1 window), a MIC bit following the W bit is set
-to one to indicate that the MIC has been corectly computed by the receiver.
+to one to indicate that the MIC has been correctly computed by the receiver.
 If the MIC
 is not correct, this MIC bit is set to 0 and the bitmap follow.

 ~~~~